kottster/kottster/docs/project-structure.md

       - #### `app.js`

           The file with app initialization logic.
-It creates a new Kottster app instance and sets up data sources.
+It creates a new Kottster app instance with all the configuration.

       - #### `server.js`